rlach/wiki-import/README.md

 ```
 It's case insensitive.

+## Image downloading

+You can enable image downloading, but it will work pretty much only with wikis you own and have CORS properly configured for your foundry installation.

+If enabled the images will be downloaded to your user `data/wiki-import/wikipedia.domain/` folder.
+In case download fails for any reason it will be linked normally.

 ## Limitations

 This module uses [wtf_wikipedia](https://github.com/spencermountain/wtf_wikipedia) to parse the articles, so it has most of the limitations described on their repository.
 This means the articles won't be imported 100% accurate, but it will still be pretty close.
 Requiring very little(if any) manual fixes afterwards.